zaphodikus/raspi-backboiler/doc/Pinout.md

 ### Art
 It's a bit more work than one might like to get any DIY project documented properly.
-At least to the level where the maker could come back 20 years on and reproduce the same working artefact from said documentation, but it's also fun to try do so in a more editable fashion, so we will give ascii art a go.
+At least to the level where the maker could come back 20 years on and reproduce the same working artefact from said documentation, but it's also fun to try and do so in a more editable fashion, so we will give ascii art a go.
 The template I use is a modified version from https://github.com/tvierb/raspberry-ascii